Baermann Examination

 Egg/Oocyst comparison - Porcine Flotation

-The eggs and oocysts in the chart below are those that are somewhat commonly found in pig fecal flotations.
+The eggs and oocysts in the chart are those that are somewhat commonly found in pig fecal flotations.
+The measurement provided below is the published range of the length or diameter of the egg or oocyst.

 Egg/Oocyst comparison - Ruminant Flotation

-This is usually used to detect and identify protozoan trophozoites, cysts and oocysts in fresh or appropriately fixed faeces.
+This is usually used to detect and identify protozoan trophozoites, cysts and oocysts in fresh or appropriately fixed feces.

 This technique is used to recover eggs of trematodes, which do not float in standard flotation techniques.